-Vascular plant species richness is spatially variable in both of the GCFR and SWAFR (Figure 5a,b).
-Comparisons of the QDS- and HDS-scale species richness of each region using two-sided Mann-Whitney U-tests show similar species richness per unit area in both regions at the QDS- (P = 0.402, CLES = 0.516; Figure 2a) and HDS-scales (P = 0.275, CLES = 0.542; Figure 2b), while the GCFR is significantly more species-rich than the SWAFR at the DS-scale (P = 0.038, CLES = 0.658; SI, Figure S1a).
+Vascular plant species richness varies spatially in both the GCFR and SWAFR, with both regions possessing a hotspot of exceptional richness (the Kogelberg Centre in the GCFR; Greater Perth in the SWAFR) and declining species richness towards its interior margin (Figure 5a, b).
+Comparisons of species richness between the regions using two-sided Mann-Whitney U tests reveal that species richness per unit area is similar at the QDS- (Figure 2a; P = 0.402, CLES = 0.516) and HDS-scales (Figure 2b; P = 0.275, CLES = 0.542), but that the GCFR is significantly more species-rich than the SWAFR at the DS-scale (SI, Figure S1a; P = 0.038, CLES = 0.658).

-We partitioned SHDS into its α- and β-components (SQDS and TQDS respectively; Figure 2c) and demonstrate that TQDS in both regions accounts for at least 60% of SHDS in most HDS (Figure 2c,d).
-SHDS is more attributable to floristic turnover in the GCFR than it is in the SWAFR (P < 0.001; CLES = 0.696; Figure 2d).
-Likewise, at the DS-scale (SI, Figure S1b), floristic turnover (THDS) accounts for ca. 55% and ca. 48% of SDS on average in the GCFR and SWAFR respectively, with GCFR SDS being significantly more turnover-driven than in the SWAFR in this regard (P = 0.001, CLES = 0.741; SI, Figure S1b).
-Summarily, GCFR squares’ richness are evidently more attributable to more complementary communities in sub-squares, whereas SWAFR squares’ richness are more attributable to the general richness of sub-squares.
+Partitioning SHDS into its α- and β-components (SQDS and TQDS respectively; Figure 2c), we found that the proportional contribution of floristic turnover (i.e. TQDS/SHDS; Figure 2d) is greater in the GCFR (0.64) than in the SWAFR (0.60) (two-sided Mann-Whitney U test, P < 0.001; CLES = 0.696).
+This is also the case at the DS-scale (SI, Figure S1b; GCFR: 0.55, SWAFR: 0.48; two-sided Mann-Whitney U test, P = 0.001, CLES = 0.741).

 3.2: Comparing environmental heterogeneity

-Regressions of CLES against spatial scale identified the GCFR as being consistently more (or at least equally) heterogeneous than the SWAFR for all nine environmental variables, across the full range of spatial scales studied (Figure 1).
-The same was true for the major axis of heterogeneity described by PC1 (Figure 1j; 5c, d), which accounted for between 38% (at the tenth-degree scale) and 42% (at the QDS-scale) of the variance in all nine heterogeneity variables.
-There is a greater disparity in topographic and climatic heterogeneity between the GCFR and SWAFR (all CLES > 0.60; Figure 1a–d) than there is in edaphic heterogeneity (all CLES < 0.75; Figure 1f–i).
+With a few exceptions (MAP, NDVI and CEC at the DS-scale; Figure 1b, e, f), CLES comparisons revealed the GCFR to be more heterogeneous than the SWAFR in all nine environmental variables, and across the full range of spatial scales (Figure 1).
+The same was true for the major axis of heterogeneity described by PC1 (Figure 1j; Figure 5c, d), which accounted for between 38% (at the 0.10°×0.10°-degree scale) and 42% (at the QDS-scale) of the variance in all nine heterogeneity variables.
+In general the disparity in heterogeneity between the two regions is greater for topographic and climatic (all CLES > 0.60; Figure 1a–d) than edaphic variables (all CLES < 0.75; Figure 1f–i).

-The degree to which the GCFR is more environmentally heterogeneous than the SWAFR is largely scale-independent, with the notable exceptions of MAP (Figure 1b), in which the GCFR and SWAFR are more similarly heterogeneous at coarser spatial scales, and NDVI and clay (Figure 1e, g), which are somewhat more heterogeneous in the GCFR than in SWAFR at coarser spatial scales.
-Indeed, some heterogeneity variables (MAP, NDVI and CEC; Figure 1b,e,f) did not differ significantly between the two regions at DS-scales (P > 0.05; two-sided Mann-Whitney U-tests).
-The major axis of heterogeneity (PC1) reflects the scale-independence of most forms of heterogeneity—the CLES of GCFR vs SWAFR PC1 is relatively constant across spatial scales scale (Figure 1j)—despite the scale-dependence exhibited by a few variables.
+Regressions suggest that the degree to which the GCFR is more environmentally heterogeneous than the SWAFR is largely scale-independent, with the notable exceptions of MAP (Figure 1b), in which the GCFR is disproportionately more heterogeneous at coarser fine scales, and NDVI and clay (Figure 1e, g), in which the GCFR is disproportionately more heterogeneous at coarse spatial scales.
+The major axis of heterogeneity (PC1) reflects the scale-independence of most forms of heterogeneity, with its CLES being more or less uniform across spatial scales scale (Figure 1j).

 3.3: Environmental heterogeneity as an explanation of species richness